Arize-ai/phoenix/README.md

 ## Documentation

-For in-depth examples and explanations, read the docs 📖 TODO(#296): Add link
+For in-depth examples and explanations, read the [docs](https://docs.arize.com/phoenix)

 ## Community